welshk91/FinanceApp/README.md

 Optimizations
 --------------------------------------
-* Condense size (Clean up imports, delete useless variables,...)
+* Condense size (Clean up imports, delete useless variables/assets,...)
-* Fix Scopes (Global Variables,...) and code clean-up
 * Optimize layouts for performance
 * Cut Down on inflating views (costly operation)
 * Make sure to use View Holder for ListView performance
+* Make ListView only show a few entries, load new entries when needed (Endless listview)
 * Let ContentProvider handle the cursors if possible
 * Index Database Tables properly
 * Make Virtual Tables for Searching
 * Update third-party libraries and support library
 * Use ASyncTask/threads for when you do heavy operations (don't do the operations on the UI)
-* Make ListView only show a few entries, load new entries when needed (Endless listview)
-* Make sure any SQL Joins are small (older sql_lite versions struggle with it)

 Notes to Self
 --------------------------------------
 * Need more spinners, less typing
 * What should happen when a user clicks on a search result?
-* Possibly 'hide' advance options in add dialogs, 'expand' for more options
 * Link a contact (own table?)
 * Possibly a payee field, own table.
 Can avoid if description is dropdown.